 As there isn’t one single reason for this however, diagnosing baby sleep insomnia can be incredibly difficult.
 While newborns are still learning the basics about sleep and developing their regular sleep cycles, establishing whether your child’s sleep is abnormal isn’t easy to do.

 For the purpose of this article, we’ll often use baby insomnia to refer to your little one’s difficulty sleeping as a result of normal sleep problems and common difficulties that all children face.
-And for more information on this topic, take a look at our blog: Baby Insomnia — What Every Parent Should Know About Baby Sleeping Problems.
+And more information on this topic, take a look at our blog: Baby Insomnia — What Every Parent Should Know About Baby Sleeping Problems

 However, if you’re concerned that your child’s sleep issues could be a result of an underlying health condition, we would recommend contacting your baby’s doctor who should be able to determine whether your child’s baby insomnia is a result of something more serious.